parsh96/docker-ci-cd/README.md

-# Using UCP HRM for rolling upgrade
+# Using UCP Layer 7 Routing for rolling upgrade
 This post demonstrates how you can use Docker Enterprise Edition for CI/CD and rolling upgrade.
 The post uses a simple html file and Nginx image to explain and demonstrate how you can

   *	Use HTTP Routing Mesh (HRM) feature of UCP